geosop/Goldilocks_CRI/README.md

 Safe for synthetic data pipelines; see script for details.

-- This filename ... does not conform to MNE naming conventions Consider renaming outputs to e.g., _raw.fif or _eeg.fif for full BIDS/MNE compatibility.
+- This filename ... does not conform to MNE naming conventions Outputs cab be renamed to e.g., _raw.fif or _eeg.fif for full BIDS/MNE compatibility.

 - UserWarning: This figure includes Axes that are not compatible with tight_layout Figure aesthetics only; no impact on results.